skuep/AIOC/README.md

 As a workaround, you can try to reduce the transmit power or use a tiger-tail (counterpoise).
 Additionally, a good solution is to use a balanced antenna, such as my [EZ-Dipole](https://github.com/skuep/EZ-Dipole).

-# Future work
-I encourage you to check for Pre-Releases announcing upcoming features.
-Currently we are working on
-- **Configurable AIOC**: Change the way the PTT is asserted or the USB VID:PID that the AIOC uses using a Python script.
-These settings can be stored on the AIOC.
-- **Virtual-PTT**: This feature allows your AIOC to be configured to automatically assert the PTT line when it receives TX data from your PC.
-- **Virtual-COS**: The AIOC will notify your PC (e.g. using CM108 emulation) that there is audio data on the microphone input.